Hawaii Birth & Marriage Certificates

 Upon request, a letter of verification attesting to the existence of a requested record on file with the Department of Health may be issued.
 Instructions for applying for letters of verification are included in the next section and immediately follow the set of instructions on applying for certified copies.
 The same eligibility requirements apply for both certified copies and verification letters.

-Processing times can take up to 4 weeks.
+Processing times can take up to 8-10 weeks for orders.
 Delays due to partial, missing or inaccurate information may require additional time to locate, review, and verify a request for a record.
 Feel free to provide any supporting information to the best of your knowledge, if available.
 Mahalo for your patience.